About JJ Marsh

-Now based in Switzerland, Jill works as a language trainer, forms part of the Nuance Words project and is a regular columnist for Words with JAM magazine.
+Now based in Switzerland, Jill works as a language trainer, forms part of The Woolf project and is a regular columnist for Words with JAM magazine.
 She lives with her husband and three dogs, and in an attic overlooking a cemetery, she writes.

-Behind Closed Doors is the first Beatrice Stubbs novel, a European crime series set in compelling locations all over the Continent.
+The Beatrice Stubbs Series: European crime dramas set in compelling locations all over the Continent.